 British Puddings, Sweets and Deserts

 In Britain we bake.
 We are famous bakers, we have whole competitions and TV series dedicated to baking, so don’t, for one second, think we don’t have perfect cakes, fruit pies, pastries, and other sweet treats in the UK.
-Scones,famous as part of a cream tea, are of course, British.
+Scones, famous as part of a cream tea, or afternoon tea, are of course, British.

-The most popular deserts in my household would be apple or backberry and apple pie or crumble, any kind of cake, and trifle.
+The most popular desserts in my household would be apple or blackberry and apple pie or crumble, any kind of cake, and trifle.
 My kids love a good trifle and I’m pretty sure most people consider it to be British.
 We’re very partial to bread and butter pudding too, which is nothing like bread pudding.
 The two are quite different.

-In school we had some of the worst puddings known to man.
-We poor kids endured semolina and tapioca pudding for years, it’s filthy stuff, we were forced to eat it, and I’ve never seen it anywhere other than in school.
+In school, we had some of the worst puddings known to man.
+We poor kids endured semolina and tapioca pudding for years.
+It’s filthy stuff and we were forced to eat it.
+I’ve never seen it anywhere other than in school.
 Industrial-scale catering is never good.